 Most people with OCD have both obsessions and compulsions.

 Most people with OCD are at least somewhat aware that their obsessive thoughts do not reflect actual risks or reality and that their compulsive behaviors are excessive.
 However, a few people are convinced that their obsessions are well-founded and that their compulsions are reasonable.

 Most people with OCD are aware that their compulsive behaviors are excessive.
 Thus, they may perform their rituals secretly, even though the rituals may occupy several hours each day.

 As a result of OCD symptoms, relationships may deteriorate, and people with OCD may do less well in school, at work, or in other aspects of daily functioning.

 Many people with OCD also have other mental health disorders.
-About 75% of people with OCD also have a lifetime diagnosis of an anxiety disorder Overview of Anxiety Disorders Anxiety is a feeling of nervousness, worry, or unease that is a normal human experience.
-It is also present in a wide range of psychiatric disorders, including generalized anxiety disorder,... read more , about 40% have major depressive disorder, and 23 to 32% have obsessive-compulsive personality disorder Obsessive-Compulsive Personality Disorder Obsessive-compulsive personality disorder (which is different from obsessive-compulsive disorder) is a mental health condition that is characterized by a pervasive preoccupation with orderliness, perfectionism, and control (with no room for flexibility or efficiency) that ultimately... read more .
-About 15 to 20% of people with OCD have major depressive disorder at the time the disorder is diagnosed.
+About 76% of people with OCD also have a lifetime diagnosis of an anxiety disorder Overview of Anxiety Disorders Anxiety is a feeling of nervousness, worry, or unease that is a normal human experience.
+It is also present in a wide range of mental health conditions, including generalized anxiety disorder... read more , about 41% have a lifetime diagnosis of major depressive disorder, and 23 to 32% have obsessive-compulsive personality disorder Obsessive-Compulsive Personality Disorder Obsessive-compulsive personality disorder (which is different from obsessive-compulsive disorder) is a mental health condition that is characterized by a pervasive preoccupation with orderliness... read more .